Dimi123456789/WorldEditPrivate/SE202425/Milestone1/UserStory2.md

 Dimitrios Schoinas
 ## Reviewer(s)
 João Rivera e Gonçalo Cascais

+**Note**
+These effects would simulate the impact of weather on the blocks, altering their appearance to reflect wet, frozen or weathered conditions so that I can create a visually immersive experience.

 # User story
-As a player I want a way to apply visual weather effects, such as rain, snow, and drought, to specific areas of the building.
-These effects would simulate the impact of weather on the blocks, altering their appearance to reflect wet, frozen or weathered conditions so that I can create a visually immersive experience.
+As a player I want a way to apply visual weather effects, such as rain, snow, and drought, to specific areas of the building so that it is easier to change the aspect of my buildings depending in the weather.